-Ash & Erie is now making jeans for shorter guys (down to a 25″ inseam).
-Here's what you need to know…
+Ash & Erie is now making jeans for short men (down to a 25″ inseam).
+Here’s what you need to know…

 If you’re a shorter guy who likes to dress well, you’re probably familiar with the apparel brand Ash & Erie.

 Since early 2015, they’ve made a name for themselves selling button up shirts for men who are below average height.

 If you’ve been following The Modest Man for a while, you might remember my video where I contributed to their Indiegogo campaign, or my original Ash & Erie review.

 Back then they were called Ash & Anvil, but they’ve since changed their name (same products and branding).